SEN1221TUD/Q2_2025/README.md

 ### Setting up Python environment using Anaconda

 Anaconda is a popular platform for managing Python environments.
-It is **strongly** recommended to create a **fresh** environment that uses Python version **3.12.11**.Other versions of Python, such as **3.10, 3.9 or  older**, are known to give some problems.
+It is **strongly** recommended to create a **fresh** environment that uses Python version **3.12.12** or **3.12.11**.Other versions of Python, such as **3.10, 3.9 or  older**, are known to give some problems.
 Also, reusing an environment from another course is a recipe for installation troubles.

 Step-by-Step Instructions: